 Forgoing One Million Dollars To Attend Private School

-Given I'm biased for a public education, let's remove my bias by simply doing the math on how much it will cost to send your child to private school from K-12 and four years of college.
+Given I'm biased for a public education, let's remove my bias by simply doing some math.
+Let's calculate how much it will cost to send your child to private school from K-12 and four years of college.

-As you can see from the chart, if you plan to send your little one to private school in San Francisco starting from Kindergarten, you will eventually spend at least $683,992 in tuition through college graduation.
-But since you can get a guaranteed risk free rate of return of ~2.85%, your real cost is closer to $887,379 if you start with $40,234 (weighted average tuition), add $40,234 for 16 years and watch the returns compound.
+As you can see from the chart, if you plan to send your little one to private school in San Francisco starting from Kindergarten, you will eventually spend at least $774,924 in tuition through college graduation.
+You can increase prices by 5% a year.

 Now of course you must pay for public college tuition in lieu of private college tuition.
 That amount comes to $13,500 a year for a school like UC Berkeley, which still makes the total private school cost over $1,000,000.